Ngecha/Phase-one-Project/readme.md

 This is the project done by Dennis Kimani as required for the completion of the first section of Software Engineering course <a href="https://moringaschool.com/" target="_blank">Moringa School</a>, Nairobi.

 ## Mobile App
-This is the first phase.
-The objective of this project is to provide the user with an app where they can obtain details of a phone and add a phone to the register.<br> <br>
+The objective of this project is to provide the user with a site where they can obtain details of any-phone.
+The main aim of the project is to provide a site where a user can log-in, search any phone and get accurate specifications of the device and get a link to an e-commerce site to purchase the selected device.Currently the site has eight devices in the database.
+To increase the database, we have given the user a form that after filling, it adds to the database.
+To view the main specifications of the current devices, just click on the name of the device.<br> <br>
 ## Browser Version
-<strong>To run the project directly on the browser use<a href="https://phenomenal-bonbon-ba45ff.netlify.app">this link</a>.
-For accurate rendering, ensure the local host is watching the db.json.</strong>
+To run the project directly on the browser use<a href="https://phenomenal-bonbon-ba45ff.netlify.app">this link</a>.
+To ensure accurate rendering of the website, ensure that the local host is watching the db.json file in the repository.

 ### What you need to get started
 <ul>